Sage Medical Hub

-We’re conducting clinical trials in several CNS disorders where there is a need for additional treatment options.
+We’re conducting clinical trials in several brain health disorders where there is a need for additional treatment options.

-Sage is committed to discovering, developing and commercializing novel medicines to transform the lives of patients with life-altering central nervous system disorders.
+Sage is committed to discovering, developing and commercializing novel medicines to transform the lives of patients with life-altering brain health disorders.
 As part of this mission, we conduct clinical trials to determine if our investigational medicines are safe and effective for patients with a particular disease, disorder or condition which may allow us to seek the necessary regulatory approvals to provide wide access to these medicines.

 We understand that, in some cases, patients with serious diseases or conditions may not be eligible for clinical trials and may not have other treatment options.
 Under very limited circumstances, we will consider making investigational medicines available for individual patients to treat a serious disease or condition outside of a clinical trial.
 This type of access is often referred to as “expanded access” or “compassionate use”.
 The following criteria must typically be met before we will consider making one of our investigational medicines available to individuals under an expanded access program: